 - 10.1 The Board plans for its own succession and renewal. - 10.2 In identifying candidates, the Board takes account of the then current mix of skills and experience represented on the Board.
-The Board acknowledges the importance of careful planning for succession and renewal and in specifying a process for identifying and engaging with potential candidates who would complement any gaps in the skills, experience and diversity (including gender diversity) of the Board as then constituted. - 10.3 The Board undertakes appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director and provides security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
-This information is generally provided through the Notice of Meeting for the relevant meeting of shareholders and through the director addressing that meeting. - 10.4 The Board has a programme for inducting new directors and providing appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively.
-This programme includes arranging periodic workshops in conjunction with scheduled Board and committee meetings to ensure the directors are informed of matters relevant to their role as directors. - 10.5 In accordance with Iress' constitution, all directors other than the CEO/MD are required to seek re-election at least once every three years on a rotating basis. - 10.6 In order to ensure the composition of the Board will change over time, the Board's view is that, subject to the Board's ongoing skills requirements, 9 years is the optimal length of tenure for non-executive directors.
-Directors may exceptionally be asked to remain on the Board (with shareholder consent) if there is a need to meet ongoing skills requirements beyond that 9 year period, however, non-executive directors should not in any event serve for a period exceeding 12 years.
-None of the current non-executive directors have been directors for a period exceeding 9 years. - 10.7 Directors are required continually to evaluate the number of Boards on which they serve to ensure that each can be given the time and attention required to fulfil their duties and responsibilities.
-Directors are required to seek approval from the Chair prior to accepting an invitation to become a director of any corporation.
+The Board acknowledges the importance of careful planning for succession and renewal and in specifying a process for identifying and engaging with potential candidates who would complement any gaps in the skills, experience and diversity (including gender diversity) of the Board as then constituted. - 10.3 The Board undertakes appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a Director and provides security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a Director.
+This information is generally provided through the Notice of Meeting for the relevant meeting of shareholders and through the Director addressing that meeting. - 10.4 The Board has a programme for inducting new Directors and providing appropriate professional development opportunities for Directors to develop and maintain the skills and knowledge needed to perform their role as Directors effectively.
+This programme includes arranging periodic workshops in conjunction with scheduled Board and committee meetings to ensure the Directors are informed of matters relevant to their role as Directors. - 10.5 In accordance with Iress' constitution, all Directors other than the CEO/MD are required to seek re-election at least once every three years on a rotating basis. - 10.6 In order to ensure the composition of the Board will change over time, the Board's view is that, subject to the Board's ongoing skills requirements, 9 years is the optimal length of tenure for non-executive Directors.
+Directors may exceptionally be asked to remain on the Board (with shareholder consent) if there is a need to meet ongoing skills requirements beyond that 9 year period, however, notwithstanding any extension past a tenure of 9 years in line with this, non-executive Directors should not serve for a period exceeding 12 years and the Chair should not serve in that role for more than 10 years.
+None of the current non-executive Directors have been Directors for a period exceeding 9 years except for Nicola Beattie, who entered her tenth year of service for the Company on 1 February 2024. - 10.7 Directors are required continually to evaluate the number of Boards on which they serve to ensure that each can be given the time and attention required to fulfil their duties and responsibilities.
+Directors are required to seek approval from the Chair prior to accepting an invitation to become a Director of any corporation.